Resolving “Outlook Mailbox Full” Issue: The Ultimate Guide

 To keep your mailbox organized and help you manage emails in bulk, Clean Email provides you with Smart Folders.
 These 33 predefined filters place emails into folders automatically letting you then move, delete, or mark them as spam in one fell swoop.

 Expand Smart Folders on the left and then choose a folder to view the contents.
-For example, you might open the Seasonal Sales folder and decide to delete all emails within it.
+For example, you might open the Online Shopping folder and decide to delete a bunch of emails within it, or even all of them.

 You can also filter, group, and sort the emails in a Smart Folder for further exploration.
 And keep in mind, these Smart Folders can help you regain space quickly.
 For instance, you can delete multiple emails in Outlook using a single Smart Folder.